The Blob (film series): Influence

+In a public discussion of cinematic representations of extraterrestrial life, Neil deGrasse Tyson argued that most popular depictions are overly anthropomorphic and therefore biologically implausible.
+He identified The Blob (1958), an amorphous, amoeba-like organism, that in his view, was a more scientifically credible and personally favorite model of alien life in cinema.
+Richard Dawkins responded that while radically non-human life forms are possible, extraterrestrial evolution may nonetheless follow patterns similar to those on Earth.
+He suggested that features such as eyes or defensive structures could plausibly emerge through convergent evolution under comparable environmental pressures.

 In computing, a Binary large object or "blob" is classified as a collection of binary data stored as a single file.
 These "blobs" typically consist of images, audio, other multimedia objects, or a combination of these items.
 Additionally, sometimes executable code is stored as a "blob".
 Binary large objects originally were originally non-descript large accumulations of data invented by Jim Starkey at the Digital Equipment Corporation.
 Starkey later described their function jokingly as "the thing that ate Cincinnati, Cleveland, or whatever...[from] the 1958 Steve McQueen movie", acknowledging that their term refers to The Blob.